javierbrea/eslint-plugin-boundaries/packages/website/docs/setup/elements.md

 ## Runtime Description Properties

-Based on the element descriptors, the plugin builds runtime descriptions for each file and dependency.
+Based on the element descriptors, the plugin builds runtime descriptions for each dependency.
 These descriptions contains:

-* `from`: description of the file being analyzed
+* `from`: Element description of the file being analyzed
-* `to`: description of the imported target
+* `to`: Element description of the imported target
-* `dependency`: dependency metadata (`kind`, `relationship`, `specifiers`, etc.)
+* `dependency`: Dependency metadata (`kind`, `relationship`, `specifiers`, etc.)

 ### Element Description (`from` / `to`)